 The only widely accepted alternative to substitute the lard is with butter, but not with vegetable fats: in that case it’s no more a “Sbrisolona”, moreover butter and lard help to obtain the typical and characteristic friability, and its specific taste.

 Let’s see how to make it!

-- 200 g of white flour (an all purpose flour it’s ok, but this time I used an italian “tipo 1” Bio flour, ground with a millstone, so a bit less refined than an all purpose flour, to have the cake even more rustic).
+- 200 g of white flour (an all purpose flour it’s ok, but also less refined flours are fine, to have the cake even more rustic).